 Lion Art

 Lion art depicts realistic or stylised lions in various media such as painting, sculpture, drawing, and digital art.
-Lions have been a popular subject in art throughout history, appearing in various art forms from ancient times to contemporary art.
+Lions have been a popular subject in art throughout history, appearing in different art forms from ancient to contemporary art.

 Here are a few examples of lion art: